circonus/irondb-docs/api/write-nnt.md

 # Writing Numeric Data

+*This is legacy endpoint.
+It is recommended to use the [Raw Data](./write-raw.html) submission endpoint to submit numeric data.*

 This API call is for writing NNT (numeric) data into the IRONdb cluster.
 It will send a JSON object containing the data to be added to the cluster.

 Data should be added for the smallest rollup that exists on the IRONdb node.
 For example, if the smallest rollup on the cluster is 300 seconds (five minutes), five minute data should be added.